Esturban/eval/content/services/data-strategy.md

 tags: services
 ---

-## The Importance of Data Driven Strategies in any Industry
+## The Importance of Data Driven Strategy

 ***

-Data-driven strategies have demonstrated that they can help businesses in any industry develop a more calculated approach to common operational challenges; conversion, sales, marketing.
-In the past, companies were unable to scale their operations because they were not able to reliably predict what type of customer would visit them as a result of marketing efforts.
-However, modern technology has developed the computing power needed to provide insights into how best to target customers, and which activities will cause the most conversions in real-time.
-Establishing your business to be data-driven will allow organizations to make more rational decisions about their business and focus on the outcomes that are important for their customers and ultimately their company.
-To name a few of the benefits of a data strategy:
+Data-driven strategies have demonstrated that they can help develop a more calculated approach for businesses in any industry  to common operational challenges; conversion, sales, marketing.
+In the past, companies could not scale their operations because they were not able to reliably understand customers that would visit them as a result of marketing.
+However, modern computing has made accessible insights into how best to target customers, and which activities have higher conversions in real-time.
+Establishing a business to be data-driven enables organizations to make more rational operational decisions and focus on the outcomes that are important for their customers and ultimately their company.
+Some benefits of a data strategy:

 - reduced costs
 - increased efficiencies in conversion
 - improved marketing allocation

 Instead of relying on your next best guess or expert advice, collect relevant information to learn your customer base well.

 {{< img src = "../assets/images/featured/data-strategy/group.jpg" >}}

 ## How EV Advisory Leverages Data Science in Practice
 EV Advisory is a technical consultancy that specializes in data-driven business intelligence and goal-oriented strategy.
 Data science is no longer a treasure-trove of advanced analytics, limited to large corporate giants with the budgets and infrastructure to make it manifest.
-Our data science experience includes business intelligence as well as deductive analyses to keep your business operating like a well-oiled machine.
+Our data services include business intelligence as well as deductive analyses to keep your business operating like a well-oiled machine.
 We have helped clients leverage advanced and standard data science techniques achieving success with companies of all sizes, from start-ups to Fortune 500s.

 The company’s services include:
 - Data Strategy & Insights